Dieneke Ferguson heals from Multiple Myeloma with high doses of bio-available Curcumin

 Dieneke reports that her cancer cell count soon stabilized and then began decreasing in number.
 She says, ‘I told my oncologist I was taking it and he was very interested, especially when it apparently made such a difference.’ says Dieneke, 67, who lives in North London.

 A few months later she started having weekly hyperbaric oxygen treatments, which involves breathing pure oxygen in an enclosed chamber.
 HBOT increases the amount of oxygen in the blood and is used to promote healing from various illnesses (including cancer) and as a means to fight infection.

 Dieneke’s recovery was so extraordinary that it made the pages of the eminent British Medical Journal as a one-off case report of how a natural ingredient was keeping cancer at bay.
 Jamie Cavenagh, professor of blood diseases at London’s Barts Hospital and co-author of the report, said, ‘Dieneke’s is the best response I have observed and it is clear-cut because we had stopped all other treatment.
 When you review her chart, there’s no alternative explanation other than we’re seeing a response to curcumin.’
 Five years later, Dieneke’s cancer cell count remains negligible.

-Dieneke takes 9 grams of the bio-available Curcumin daily to keep the cancer from returning.
+Dieneke continues to take 8 grams of the bio-available Curcumin daily to keep the cancer from returning.